MaginnGroup/mosdef_cassandra/docs/source/guides/system.rst

 The ``box_list`` is a Python ``list`` of the simulation boxes in the system.
-It should contain a single item in the case of Monte Carlo simulations performed in the NVT, NpT, or GCMC ensembles, and two items for simulations in the GEMC or GEMC-NpT ensembles.
+It should contain a single item in the case of Monte Carlo simulations performed in the NVT, NPT, or GCMC ensembles, and two items for simulations in the GEMC or GEMC-NPT ensembles.

 The simulation boxes can be empty or contain some initial structure.
 If the simulation box is empty, then the list element should be a ``mbuild.Box``.